-Mr. Richard Caldwell, aged 51, as the CEO & Executive Chairman of the Board of Directors for Dyesol Limited, takes the executive responsibility for finance, mergers and acquisitions, investor relations, capital raising and also assists with substantial contract negotiations.
+Mr. Richard Caldwell, as Managing Director, Dyesol Limited, takes the executive responsibility for finance, mergers and acquisitions, investor relations, capital raising and also assists with substantial contract negotiations.
 He also chairs the Executive Committee.

 Richard has a strong background in advising many successful high-tech Australian companies and assisting with public listing – particularly in the technology, biotechnology, and telecommunications sectors.
 He also brings considerable experience in the oil and gas, resources, and infrastructure sectors.